JokerDKha/MegamanBNLC_TextEditor/README.md

 Step 2: Run Extract_Text.bat choice version Megaman Battle Network you want to extract

-Step 3: Now you have message_eng.tpl in main folder for searching text for translate
+Step 3: Now you have message_eng.tpl in main folder for searching text to translate

 Step 4: After done finding, you can find @archive to edit in folder output_edit [Sample: You want to edit "Lan, wake up!" you need to find where text in @archive.